fwd/database/readme.md

 # fwd/database

-> SQL-Like Modular Database for NodeJS.
+>  Modular Database for NodeJS with SQL-Like syntax.

 ## Install